-David Ivey-Soto, MBA, CEC, CCA
+David Ivey-Soto, CEC, CCA, MBA

-Chef David has been featured in The National Culinary Review, ESPN The Magazine, Freekick, The Daily News of the Virgin Islands, Newsweek, The Washington Post, among other publications and has been featured on WRC-TV NBC 4, Washington, D.C.
+Chef David has been featured in The National Culinary Review, ESPN The Magazine, Freekick, The Daily News of the Virgin Islands, Newsweek, The Washington Post, among other publications and have been featured on WRC-TV NBC 4, Washington, D.C.

-Chef David was the Corporate Chef for Dome Capital, an umbrella investment company in the Internet industry.
-Additionally, he has been the Program Coordinator for the Careers through Culinary Arts Program (C-CAP) in Washington, D.C., working with inner city public school students and introducing them to careers in the foodservice industry.
-He has been responsible for coordinating the program that has provided more than $1 million in scholarships to students of the District of Columbia.
+He assisted Richard Grausman in establishing the Careers through Culinary Arts Program (C-CAP) in the Washington, D.C., area as the Program Coordinator, working with inner city public school students and introducing them to careers in the foodservice industry.
+During his time coordinating the program more than $1 million in scholarships were awarded to students of the District of Columbia.

-Chef David’s experience included teaching at the Culinary Institute of America, Fairfax County Public Schools Adult Education, and ATI Career Institute (now Stratford University) where he developed and refined the curricula for most of the classes offered.
-He also was a part of the catering industry in Washington, DC working with the top caterers and leading many of the highest profile or politically sensitive events.
+His experience includes teaching at the Culinary Institute of America, Fairfax County Public Schools Adult Education, and ATI Career Institute (now Stratford University)—where he developed and refined the curricula for most of the classes offered.
+Currently he is teaching dual-language culinary classes at Ana G. Méndez University System.

-David Ivey-Soto earned his AOS from the Culinary Institute of America where he was on the Dean’s List, was the Student Council President, and was Sommelier de Vin.
-He was honored to be selected as a Fellow of the Culinary Institute of America where he worked with chefs Clark and Canner in the Fish Kitchen and with Mr. Schmitter in the American Bounty Dining Room.
+David Ivey-Soto earned an AOS from the Culinary Institute of America in 1990.
+He was on the Dean’s List, the Student Council President, and Sommelier de Vin.
+In addition, he has the honor to have been selected as a Fellow of the Culinary Institute of America.
+He had the distinct privilege of teaching alongside his former instructors, Chefs Clark and Canner in the Fish Kitchen and with Mr. Schmitter in the American Bounty Dining Room.
 (Fewer than 2% of all graduates of the CIA are selected to serve as a Fellow.)
-He has been a candidate for Master of Wine and Master Sommelier, which he pasted two of the three sections.
-He earned his Certified Executive Chef from the American Culinary Federation in 2000 and has earned his Certified Culinary Administrator.
-In 2005 he earned his MBA from the College of William & Mary.
-He has competed in many culinary competitions.
+He currently serves as an Ambassador of the Culinary Institute of America.